 - Courage, resiliency, and an ability to overcome adversity are important characteristics for success in the College of Nursing.
 Describe a time when you were faced with a difficult situation.
 How did these traits contribute to successfully achieving your goals?

-- Healthcare Related Service Experience (NOTE: WAIVED FOR 2021): You are required to complete a minimum of 10 hours of healthcare related service.
+- Healthcare Related Service Experience: You are required to complete a minimum of 10 hours of healthcare related service.
 Provide a completed Healthcare Related Service Experience Form for each experience, if multiple, and upload to your Nursing Secondary Application.
-Examples of healthcare-related service include, but are not limited to, volunteering (unpaid) at health fairs; with senior citizens or those in Assisted Care facilities; with support groups or programs for children/adults with special needs; as a non-clerical volunteer in a hospital or community health organizations; soup kitchens and homeless shelters.
+Examples of healthcare-related service include, but are not limited to, volunteering (unpaid) at health fairs; with senior citizens or those in assisted care facilities; with support groups or programs for children/adults with special needs; as a non-clerical volunteer in a hospital or community health organizations; soup kitchens and homeless shelters.

 - Service must be completed within one year of the application deadline.